arohavsm/crud/README.md

     email: "manasa@gmail.com",
     password: "{your password}"
   }
+  ** Once user login is successful, display successful message and set local storate to the token in the response which came from
+     backend.
+After display success message & setting token redirect user to comments page after 200ms **
   ```
-  Upone login successful, redirect user to some other page

 ## Layout design